 First Impressions Last

-the importance of a good induction
+the importance of good induction training

-Not all companies are the same and not all companies expect the same from you, therefore it makes perfect sense to ensure everyone gets a chance to complete an up to date, concise but informative induction that will keep them engaged until the end and ensure that they have more knowledge about your site than they did before they entered your gates for the first time!
+Not all companies are the same and not all companies expect the same from you, therefore it makes perfect sense to ensure everyone gets a chance to complete an up to date, concise but informative induction training that will keep them engaged until the end and ensure that they have more knowledge about your site than they did before they entered your gates for the first time!

-Getting a new employees/visitor/contractor to complete on an online induction before they come on site immediately sets the tone for EHS.
+Getting a new employees/visitor/contractor to complete online induction training before they come on site immediately sets the tone for EHS.
 It puts EHS to the top of their mind straight away and it and speaks volumes about the company’s commitment to maintaining a safe and healthy work environment for all.

 Capturing a new employee in their first week of work with a new company, is the prime time to ensure this new employee really understands the importance of EHS on site, what their responsibilities as an employee is, how they can contribute to a safe workplace and what to do in the event of an emergency.
-It is also great, if you can attach an interactive map to your induction, not only will it help the new employee to find their way around, but it will ensure they know the locations of assembly point, first aid kits, fire extinguishers etc.
+It is also great, if you can attach an interactive map to your induction training, not only will it help the new employee to find their way around, but it will ensure they know the locations of assembly point, first aid kits, fire extinguishers etc.

-It may be possible to integrate your new online EHS induction with the HR induction process.
-It would be convenient for both departments to work together on the induction and include everything in one place.
+It may be possible to integrate your new online EHS induction training with the HR induction process.
+It would be convenient for both departments to work together on the induction training and include everything in one place.
 HR will need to liaise with the EHS department in relation to new employees etc., so it makes sense to work together on this.

-In relation to contractor and visitor inductions, if you have an online induction in place you can send them the link before they come on site, saving them time and hassle when they arrive on site for the first time.
+In relation to contractor and visitor inductions, if you have anonline induction training in place you can send them the link before they come on site, saving them time and hassle when they arrive on site for the first time.
 Alongside this, you will also have the option of setting a short test at the end of each of the inductions; we all like to be challenged a bit, but don’t make it too hard!